National Museum of Serbia: History

-The museum managed to avoid destruction during the initial Nazi bombing of Belgrade in April 1941.
+The museum avoided destruction during the initial Nazi bombing of Belgrade in April 1941.
 Professor and major Johann von Reiswitz noted this in his 1941 report.
 He was head of the Referat for the Protection of the Cultural Values in Serbia, a local offshoot of the German Kunstschutz.
 Von Reiswitz inspected the museum, noting that 100,000 exhibits are preserved, except for some items which went missing in the initial stage of the war: some one hundred coins, eight archaeological artefacts, and two paintings "without greater value".

-In 1948 the New Palace was restored and became the administrative seat of the Republic.
+In 1948 the New Palace was restored and became the administrative seat of government.
 For that purpose, the museum was transferred into a building of the former Stock Exchange on Student Square, and partly to the Palace of Princess Ljubica.
 The first architectural competition for the proper National Museum building planned to be on Tašmajdan was announced the following year.

-The author of the design was an architect Miladin Prljevic but the Cominiform disapproved of this idea.
+The author of the design was an architect Miladin Prljevic but the Cominform disapproved of this idea.
 Then the museum was transferred into the building of Mortgage Bank.
-After World War II, the first renovation of the bank building was done by architect Dobroslav Pavlovic in 1950 but the overall reconstruction of the building was made 1965–1966 by architects Alexander Deroko, Petar Anagnosti and Zoran Petrović.
+After World War II, the first renovation of the bank building was done by architect Dobroslav Pavlovic in 1950 but the overall reconstruction of the building was made 1965–1966 by architects Aleksandar Deroko, Petar Anagnosti and Zoran Petrović.
 The central dome was restored and the central tract with offices and workspaces was lifted.
 After an adaptation, the original hall with bank windows was converted into a library.
-The originally main and monumental three-way staircase entrance from the Republic Square received an internal character while the other entrance from Vasina street became the main entrance to the museum, which is connected directly to the other hall with bank windows was.
+The originally main and monumental three-way staircase entrance from Republic Square received an internal character while the other entrance from Vasina street became the main entrance to the museum, which is connected directly to the other hall with bank windows.
 In a functional arrangement, the building underwent upgrading doubling space and communications, while in terms of design, maintained the characteristic elements of 1902 and in terms of art as an integral unity.
-Interior renovation from the sixties of the 20th century was done in such a manner that it is not visible from the outside and it doesn't disturb the communications inside the museum.
+Interior renovation from the 1960s was done in such a manner that it is not visible from the outside and it does not disturb the communications inside the museum.